justahero/advent-of-code-2020/day-24/Readme.md

   * a line contains movement instructions, no delimiter
 * for example `esenee` means: east, southeast, northeast, east
 * from the line, the last tile flips side (black to white or white to black)

+## Part 2

+Game Of Life mode activated, the hexagonal tile floor is the play grid

+* each tile has 6 adjacent tiles
+* any black tile with zero or more than 2 black tiles immediately adjacent to it is flipped to white
+* any white tile with exactly two black tiles immediately adjacent to it is flipped to black
+* flips are done silmutaneously